mgrignoli/mgrignoli.github.io/src/content/blog/lecture1.md

 **Suggestions for Improvement**:

+Reverse Tap Handles:
-Reversed Tap Handles: The most straightforward solution would be to reverse the positions of the hot and cold handles on the tap to match users' mental models.
+The most straightforward solution would be to reverse the positions of the hot and cold handles on the tap to match users' mental models.
 This would align the system's behavior with the expected user actions.

+Color-Coded Handles:
-Color-Coded Handles: Adding color-coded indicators to the tap handles is an excellent way to improve affordance.
+Adding color-coded indicators to the tap handles is an excellent way to improve affordance.
 A red indicator for hot water and a blue one for cold water can help users instantly identify which handle to turn for their desired water temperature.

+Text Labels:
-Text Labels: If color-coding is not feasible, textual labels such as "Hot" and "Cold" could be added to each handle.
+If color-coding is not feasible, textual labels such as "Hot" and "Cold" could be added to each handle.
 This provides clear instructions and reinforces the correct user behavior.

+Haptic Feedback:
-Haptic Feedback: Consider incorporating haptic feedback, such as textured or differently shaped handles for hot and cold, to help users distinguish between them without needing to look.
+Consider incorporating haptic feedback, such as textured or differently shaped handles for hot and cold, to help users distinguish between them without needing to look.

+User Testing:
-User Testing: Before implementing any changes, it's essential to conduct user testing to gather feedback on the proposed solutions.
+Before any changes, it's essential to conduct user testing to gather feedback on the proposed solutions.
 This ensures that the design changes effectively address the issue and align with users' preferences and expectations.

 **Good Affordance: Voice Assistants**